Resources

 2. Exanthematous Viral Fever

-3. Viral enteritis
+3. Viral Enteritis

 4. Neurologic Viral Fever

 This fever affects the central nervous system and leads to neurological illnesses such as encephalitis, HIV, meningitis, and rabies.
-Sudden seizures, drowsiness, trouble coordinating, and fever are some of the common signs of this type of fever.
+Sudden seizures, drowsiness, trouble coordinating, and fever are some common signs of this type of fever.

 5. Hemorrhagic Viral Fever